amgfernandes/shiny_GA_feature_selection/README.md

 pip install -r requirements.txt
  ```

-You can then run shiny lik:
+You can then run the Shiny app with the following:

 `shiny run --reload app.py`